google/WebFundamentals/src/content/en/ilt/pwa/lab-workbox.md

 Save the file, refresh the app, and update the service worker in the browser.
 Reload the home page and click a link to one of the Trending Articles.
 Check the caches to see that the `articles-cache` was created and contains the article you just clicked.
 You may need to refresh the caches to see the changes.

 __Optional:__ Test that articles are cached dynamically by visiting some while online.
 Then take the app offline again by pressing `Ctrl+C` in the command line and re-visit those articles.
 Instead of the browser's default offline page, you should see the cached article.
-Remember to re-run `gulp serve` to restart the server.
+Remember to re-run `npm run serve` to restart the server.

 __Optional:__ Test the `networkFirst` strategy by changing the text of the cached article and reloading the page.
 Even though the old article is cached, the new one is served and the cache is updated.